amy-tabb/RWHEC-exp-2019/README.md

 - Assuming that the camera calibration parameters have been computed *and reside in the output directory*, you may select to only compute the robot-world, hand-eye calibration with those pre-computed camera calibration parameters.
 Do so via the `--rwhec-only`.
 - if you want to compute everything, don't use either  `--camera-only`  or the `--rwhec-only` flag -- this is my recommendation.
 - to indicate the likely focal length in pixels to initialize the camera calibration, do so via `--focal-px=[float]`.
 (This is the value of the top left entry of the intrinsic camera calibration matrix.)
 - during camera calibration, to indicate that the tangential components of radial distortion (p1, p2) are zero use flag `--zero-tangent`.
-This is needed sometimes, examples are in TODO.
+This is needed sometimes, examples are in [Camera calibration parameters](#camera-calibration-parameters).
 - similarly, during camera calibration, to indicate that the 3rd radial distortion k value is zero, use flag `--zero-k3`.
 It is likely that one would use `--zero-tangent` and `--zero-k3` together.
-Again -- more discussion in TODO.
+Again -- more discussion in [Camera calibration parameters](#camera-calibration-parameters).
 - if the robot poses are provided with **C** instead of **t**, the program will transform the matrices and write the new HTMs if flag `--htms-need-trans` is used.
 Note that the resulting **X** and **Z** matrices as a result of the calibration assume that **t** is provided as expected, so take a look at the code to get this sorted out in your input.
-More details in TODO.
+More details in [Robot pose parameters](#robot-pose-parameters).

 Instructions for the input format can be found at [Input format](#input-format).